Domoconnor/orange-corpus/04_Sensor.md

 **<a name="battery"></a>Battery**

-We used a 1500mah lithium polymer battery for the sensor as it provided a good balance betwwen power and size.
+We used a 1500mah lithium polymer battery for the sensor as it provided a good balance between power and size.
 In previous iterations we used a 2000mah which provided a longer battery life however we couldn't source another one in time for the final deployment.

 **<a name="sensor_case"></a>Case**
 The Case was designed in a way that was intended to aim our microphone at the noisy street and protect the electronics from the elements.
 It was 3D printed at a high fidelity (high infill of plastic) with a thickness of 3mm as not to allow water in through the printed plastic.
 It was then sanded and sprayed with a high fill primer to fill any pores left int the plastic left from the printing process.
 As the case had to be closed around the electronics of the sensor a seam was built in that was filled with a neoprene strip as to stop any water from getting through said seam.